ucdavis-bioinformatics-training/2017-September-Microbial-Community-Analysis-Workshop/wednesday/command-line-intro.md

     <spacebar>
     <arrow keys, pgup, pgdn>  # forward or back through file
     g *or* G  # beginning or end of file
-    /s  # '/' enters search mode, "es" is pattern looked for (could be any string) /y
+    /yes  # '/' enters search mode, "yes" is pattern looked for (could be any string) /y
     /no
-    # After searching for some text, using the '/' key, you can use:
+    # After successfully finding some text matches, you can use:
+    n  # next pattern match
-    n *or* N  # next or previous pattern match q  # to quit
+    N  # previous pattern match
+    <spacebar>  # all the navigation keys, like 'g' and <pgup>, still work
+    q  # to quit